GuiPimenta-Dev/coffeeshop-challenge/challenge.md

 ### **Managers**
 Managers are responsible for overseeing order processing and ensuring smooth operations.
 Their main tasks include to change the status of an order:

-- Orders can have one of five statuses: **Waiting, Preparation, Ready, and Delivered**.
+- Orders can have one of the four statuses: **Waiting, Preparation, Ready, and Delivered**.
 - Status transitions must follow one of this strict sequence:
   - **Waiting** → **Preparation** → **Ready** → **Delivered**